zzcentury/zzcentury.github.io/blogs/HPE_Aruba_AP_Unauthorized_RCE.md

 }
 ```

-The most critical flaw is in **[1]**, where strncmp only compares the first two characters of the lang parameter.
+The most critical flaw is in **[1]**, where strncmp only compares the first two characters of the lang parameter.<br>

-This means that we can enter **[2]** as long as the first two characters meet the conditions.
+This means that we can enter **[2]** as long as the first two characters meet the conditions.<br>

-**[2]** concatenates the lang argument into the mv command line and executes it at **[3]**.
+**[2]** concatenates the lang argument into the mv command line and executes it at **[3]**.<br>

-This means that we can implement unauthorized movement of arbitrary files within the system by setting the malicious lang parameter.
+This means that we can implement unauthorized movement of arbitrary files within the system by setting the malicious lang parameter.<br>
 ### 3.2 Any management command execution vulnerability after login

-A single intra-system arbitrary file movement vulnerability is not enough to get the root shell of a device.
+A single intra-system arbitrary file movement vulnerability is not enough to get the root shell of a device.<br>

-So I kept looking for new vulnerabilities.
+So I kept looking for new vulnerabilities.<br>

-Finally, a post-login arbitrary administrative command execution vulnerability was found.
+Finally, a post-login arbitrary administrative command execution vulnerability was found.<br>
 The vulnerability is in the file /aruba/bin/swarm.cgi:

 ```